Z2BTeamOne/wake-n-register/network/README.md

 **Event**
 `(none yet)`

-Orders are created by Buyers and executed by Sellers, who may work with a 3rd part (Provider) to fulfill the order.
+Orders are created by Students and executed by Sellers, who may work with a 3rd part (Provider) to fulfill the order.
 Either Sellers or Providers can RequestShipment, which is fulfilled by a Shipper who executes a Deliver transaction when complete.
 Orders can be Disputed.
 Disputed Orders can be resolved.
 Payments are made against either Delivered or Resolved Orders.

 To test this Business Network Definition in the **Test** tab: